 Veterans Plan

-America’s veterans have put so much on the line to defend our great Nation and safeguard our freedoms.
-As the mother of a Marine, I understand the sacrifices that are made by our service members and their families each day.
-That’s why one of my top priorities in Congress is to ensure every American service member and veteran is well-equipped and properly supported, whether they are actively serving our country or returning to civilian life.
+America’s veterans have risked their lives to defend our great nation and protect our freedoms.
+As the mother of a Marine officer, I understand the sacrifices that are made by our service members and their families each day.
+That’s why one of my top priorities in Congress is to make sure every American service member and veteran is well-equipped and adequately supported, whether they are actively serving our country or transitioning back to civilian life.

-Congress, the Departments of Defense (DOD) and the Department of Veterans Affairs (VA) have an obligation to deliver for our military community.
+Congress, the Department of Defense (DOD), and the Department of Veterans Affairs (VA) have a duty to serve our military community.
 Programs for veterans must be transparent, effective, and affordable.
-Given the problems that have historically plagued the VA, including misspending, inconsistency in providing quality healthcare, and backlogs of claims, my focus is on making sure the VA is reformed to effectively meet its mission set and serve our veterans.
+Due to historical issues within the VA, such as the misappropriation of funds, inconsistency in delivering quality healthcare, and claims backlogs, my priority is to ensure the VA undergoes reforms to ensure it can fulfill its mission to properly support our veterans.

-My Plan to Deliver for America’s Veterans focuses on four core pillars: ensuring VA Transparency and Accountability, Expanding Access to Quality Healthcare, Supporting the Transition to Civilian Life, and Honoring the Sacrifice of Those Who Served.
-I encourage you to read more about each of these initiatives below and I look forward to your feedback.
+Building on my previous successes in advocating for veterans, I have developed a comprehensive plan to safeguard and enhance federal programs dedicated to our veterans.
+My plan to deliver for America’s Veterans focuses on four core pillars: Ensuring VA Transparency and Accountability, Expanding Access to Quality Healthcare, Supporting the Transition to Civilian Life, and Honoring the Sacrifice of Those Who Served.
+I encourage you to read more about each of these initiatives below.

 Ensuring VA Transparency and Accountability